suzWaks/DrukEbike/content/_index.md

   description: Ride an ebike  at affordable rates, without worrying about maintenance or high costs.
 Just pay as you go!
   thumbnail: "/images/video-popup.jpg"
   video_id: dyZcRRWiuuw

-#speciality
-speciality:
-  primary:
-    title: You Will Not Miss Your All Misunderstandings
-    subtitle: PRIMARY SPECIALITY
-    description: Protect your design vision and leave nothing up to interpretation with interaction recipes.
-Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the.
-    image: /images/features-01.png
-  secondary:
-    title: Say Hello To No-Code The Advance Creation
-    subtitle: SECONDARY SPECIALITY
-    description: From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
-Make mind-blowing of New interactions everyday without ever having to write any new code.
-    image: /images/features-02.png

 #Testimonial
 testimonial: